Can Tooth Decay Cause Headaches? Uncovering the Surprising Connection!

 3. The Role of Poor Dental Health in Triggering Headaches

-These conditions create a constant source of irritation and pain, which can lead to stress on the body’s pain response systems.
+These issues create ongoing irritation that puts stress on the body’s pain response system.

 4. How Dentists Can Help Identify the Cause of Your Headaches

-Dentists are trained to recognize headaches that may stem from dental problems.
+Dentists are trained to recognize when headaches may be linked to dental problems.

-A bite analysis helps them see if your teeth are misaligned, which can lead to jaw tension and headaches.
+A bite analysis also helps them find uneven pressure in the jaw that can lead to tension and pain.

 5. How Dental Headaches Manifest